Cquinn21/.github.io-reading-notes/commandline.md

 ### IDE
 * IDE stands for Integrated Development Environment.
 IDE's combine different software programs into one single system.
 IDE allows you to text edit, manage files, it has a compiler, and a debugger.
 Microsoft Visual Studios is an example of an IDE software.

+### Command Line Interface
+* Command line Interface is a program on computers known as terminal on MacOS and command prompt on Windows.
+It allows you to created & delete files, run programs, and navigate through folders and files on your system.
+* There is a **shell** which tells the terminal how to behave. (bash is the shell)
+* The first thing you type is the command, then the argument. (must separate by spaces)
+* There are **Absolute and Relative Paths**
+      - Absolute Path specifies the location of a file or directory in relation to the root directory.
+It will always begin with a (\) forward slash.
+            - Ex.: ```ls /home/jj/Documents```